TABLE OF CONTENTS

 On October 29, 2019, U.S. Secretary of Agriculture Sonny Perdue announced that establishment of the Domestic Hemp Production Program.
 The program creates a regulatory framework for hemp production allowed under the 2018 Farm Bill.
 An interim final rule was published in the Federal Register that included the following provisions:

-- Hemp can be grown under federally-approved plans
+- Hemp can be farmed under federally-approved plans

 - Hemp producers are eligible for a number of agricultural programs